-The study found out that most 94(51.4%) of the student respondents chose physics because their teachers used good teaching methods that made it intereting The study also found out that 104(56.78%) of the student respondents agreed that they choose physics because teachers of physics motivated them by allowing them to participate in science congress and symposium.
-The study also found out that 122(66.65%) of the student respondents agreed that they choose physics because teachers of physics agreed that they choose physics because their teacher of physics used peer teaching and group discussions.
+The study found out that most 94(51.4%) of the student respondents chose physics because their teachers used good teaching methods that made it intereting

+The study also found out that 104(56.78%) of the student respondents agreed that they choose physics because teachers of physics motivated them by allowing them to participate in science congress and symposium.
+The study also found out that 122(66.65%) of the student respondents agreed that they choose physics because their teacher of physics used peer teaching and group discussions.